remi-blaise/Benchmark-Study-C-Go-Rust/doc/plan.md

 Program:
 1. Create of size S with random values
-2. Do N times: Select a random location and read (store in a one byte variable)
+2. Do N times: Select a random value and search for it in the BST

 #### 4.2.3 Deletion